lbseale/HaskellSchool/en/lessons/basics/pattern-matching.md

 ### A Safer Choice

-Here is a safe example of list Pattern Matching
+Here is a safe example of list pattern matching

 ```haskell
 -- How big is a list?